Indirect Indication of the KCBS-Type Quantum Contextuality by the CHSH-Bell Test

 \section{Abstract}

-In this work, we show that the well-known Bell test called Clauser-Horne-Shimony-Holt (CHSH) does not only exhibit non-local correlations but also contextual ones.
-For this purpose, we investigate the symmetric subgroup of two-qubit states corresponding to qutrit states (three-level quantum states), which exhibit the KCBS-type (non-)contextuality.
+In this work, we show that the well-known Bell inequality in the Clauser-Horne-Shimony-Holt (CHSH) formulation serves not only as a non-locality test but also as a tool to prove KCBS-type contextuality.
+For this purpose, we investigate the symmetric family of two-qubit states that can be mapped to qutrit states (three-level quantum states) and show that they exhibit a contextual description, as evidenced by the KCBS-type inequality.
 Later, we apply the CHSH test to them and find a new non-contextuality bound for this test.
-This shows us that the CHSH inequality can be modified by changing the limit to use it as a contextuality test.
-Also, the number of measurements required is four, less than the number of measurements in the KCBS test (That is five).
+This shows that the CHSH inequality can be modified to serve as a KCBS-type contextuality test by changing the limit.
+Also, the number of measurements required is four, fewer than the KCBS test's five.
+We discuss the new bound concerning the monogamy problem.

 \keywords{Non-locality, Contextuality, Entanglement, Concurrence}